ik-fractel/kappataumu.github.com/_posts/2013-09-21-modern-perl-toolchain-for-web-apps.md

 updated: 2014-10-30
 ---

 Separation of concerns has always been a key issue for me as a developer, often going to great lengths for compartmentalization and clearly defined boundaries.
-A macro example of this is using VMs for development; it has improved my productivity immensely because the host OS is decoupled from the dependencies of the projects i am working on.
+A macro example of this is using VMs for development; it has improved my productivity immensely because the host OS is decoupled from the dependencies of the projects I am working on.

 But this also trickles down inside VMs.
 Working with Linux, i’ve found that keeping the system as pristine as possible after installation is a good thing.
 When working with Perl, I set the following objectives:

 1. Leave the system Perl alone.
-2. Install any Perl i choose.
+2. Install any Perl I choose.
     - And even switch between installed Perls
     - Either globally or on a per-project page
 3. Manage Perl module dependencies within the project’s git repo.

-If you were uncertain about getting into all this trouble because it might be complicated, i assure you it’s easier than you think, even if you are a beginner.
+If you were uncertain about getting into all this trouble because it might be complicated, I assure you it’s easier than you think, even if you are a beginner.
 And the benefits are worth it.
 Read on.

 These objectives can be satisfied with a modern breed of Perl tools, that take their inspiration from the paradigms of other languages with an established toolchain geared towards isolation and, well, keeping related things together.